 The new-look White Sox found themselves on the cover of Sports Illustrated.
 Slugger Greg Luzinski was featured with the headline, “The Sox’ New Sock.”

-White Sox outfielder Carlos Lee became the first player to hit a walk-off, extra-inning grand slam in interleague play (including the World Series), as his blast in the 10th inning blew up the Cubs 7-3 at Comiskey Park.
+White Sox outfielder Carlos Lee became the first player to hit a walk-off, extra-inning grand slam in interleague play (including the World Series).
+His blast in the 10th inning came with two outs, and blew up the Cubs 7-3 at Comiskey Park, in front of a record-setting, 45,936 fans.
 The shot was off of Courtney Duncan.
 Lee had five RBIs that evening.

 The White Sox tied a major league record when they scored 10 or more runs with 15 or more hits in three consecutive games.
-The Sox would power past Minnesota three straight times, on their way to a four-game series sweep.
+The Sox powered past Minnesota three straight times, on their way to a four-game series sweep.
 The record-setting scores were 10-6, 11-2 and 12-2.